Project Shiro

 How it works?

 Online meeting.
-Discuss initial plan (price and schedules included).
+Discuss initial plan (including aims, schedule and fees.)

 Would you like to learn together?